LITIGTION FUNDING IN NEW ZEALAND

 Securities related funded cases are rare in New Zealand.
 The cases LPF Group has funded, and is currently funding, involve significant financial losses by investors, and allegations of serious wrongdoing by advisors/auditors and company directors.

-To date, there have only been two class actions proposed in New Zealand post the Feltex case: CBL Corporation and Intueri.
+To date, there have only been three class actions proposed in New Zealand post the Feltex case: Including CBL Corporation and Intueri funded by LPF Group.
 The situations where application of the few applicable legal standards that may result in legal action with serious compensatory outcomes are relatively limited.
 The predominant actions are misleading statements in a prospectus; breaches of continuous disclosure; trading whilst insolvent and other related insolvency actions.

 Actions of this nature are a high bar at law, and in order to attract litigation funding, the tests need to have been met, and losses need to have arisen from the alleged breach substantial enough to sustain both funding, and the cost of funding, with a realistic prospect of meaningful compensation for victims.